djwyattkla/AWS-ELK/README.md

 ![AWS VPC with 1 Availability Zone](https://github.com/djwyattkla/AWS-ELK/blob/main/VPC1%20-%20Sketch.JPG)

 These files have been tested and used to generate a live ELK deployment on AWS.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above or help deploy a similar environment using the helpful files included which save time.

+What is an ELK Stack? (https://www.elastic.co/what-is/elk-stack)

 This document contains the following details:
 - Description of the Topology